czelabueno/jai-workflow-examples/langchain4j-moa/README.md

 > **Remember**: Generate an image of the workflow execution is optional, and it can add more latency.
 If you want to generate an image of the workflow execution, you need to set the `generateWorkflowImage` flag to `true` and, if you want to save the image to a specific path, you need to set the `workflowImageOutputPath` to the desired path.

 ![Workflow Image](images/moa-wf-3.svg)

+> :warning: **Important Note**: The `generateWorkflowImage` method relies on Graphviz to create the image.
+Therefore, it's crucial to have the J2V8 library, which is a set of Java bindings for V8 (a JavaScript engine), available in your Java library path (`java.library.path`).
+While some JDK distributions may already include this library, if yours does not, you can download the J2V8 library from the [official repository](https://mvnrepository.com/artifact/com.eclipsesource.j2v8).

 Enjoy!